You are here: Home FSF releases new draft of GPLv3 for discussion

 About this blog

-The BadVista campaign is an advocate for the freedom of computer users, opposing adoption of Microsoft Windows Vista and promoting free (as in freedom) software alternatives.
+The BadVista campaign, started in December 2006, advocated for the freedom of computer users, opposing adoption of Microsoft Windows Vista and promoting free (as in freedom) software alternatives.
+It declared victory in January 2009, with supporters moving on to do the same work against Windows 7.

 You can support the campaign by joining the FSF.